xuankimtran/docs-1/pages/katalon-analytics/docs/kt-change-result-pass-fail.md

 description:
 ---

-You can edit the status of a test result in Katalon TestOps and provide a reason for such change to notify your team.
+You can edit the status of a test result in Katalon TestOps and provide a reason for such change to notify your team of the change.
 You can also see the whole history of status changes.

 This feature allows you to:

-* update manually the status of a test result to accomodate the actual expectations.
+* manually update the status of a test result to reflect actual expectations.

 * keep a clear record of why a test result has been changed, who changed it, and the reason for such change.